 4. Stay organised with old-school chalk

 Wish list-making was a breeze?
 Tired of never being able to find a pen?

 Paint the inside of a cupboard door with chalk paint and you’ve got an amazing noticeboard that takes up zero wall space.

 The fridge is the biggest appliance in your home – so the smaller your kitchen is, the more it’s going to stand out.
-Go for a stylish fridge to make a statement in a tiny kitchen.
+Go for a tall streamlined fridge freezer to store more with less floor space.

 6. Add a stylish coffee machine

 While you may not have room for loads of gadgets, a compact coffee machine will give your kitchen a luxurious feel – without taking up too much valuable counter space.

-For barista-style coffee, the Nespresso by De’Longhi Lattissima One in white will look incredibly chic on your worktop in black and chrome.
+For barista-style coffee, the Nespresso by De’Longhi Lattissima One in white will look incredibly chic on your worktop.